ayanrasulova/Thistle/README.md

 # Welcome to Thistle :art: :point_up_2:
-**Re-imagining digital art accessibility by turning your hand movements into brushstrokes— no tablet, mouse, or stylus needed.**
+**Re-imagining digital art accessibility by turning your hand movements into brushstrokes with AI— no tablet, mouse, or stylus needed.**

 Girls Hoo Hack 2025 Official Submission by Ayan Rasulova (GitHub: ayanrasulova), Emilie Deadman (GitHub: echiino), Amelia Chen, Jack Ellis (GitHub: jackawackadoo)

 ## Inspiration:

 Generative AI has become more powerful over the last few years, and a lot of discourse within art communities involves the idea that artists with disabilities are not able to create art without the use of generating drawings through prompt engineering.
-As passionate artists and software developers, we wanted to challenge this notion, offering an accessible alternative for digital drawing beyond the constraints of a mouse, tablet, or physical device.
+As passionate artists and software developers, we wanted to challenge this notion, offering an accessible machine learning alternative for digital drawing beyond the constraints of a mouse, tablet, or physical device.

 ## Features & How We Built It: